This website uses cookies. If you continue to use the site, your agreement will result in cookies being set.

 For a long time, Broadway was known as a boy's club.
 After all, it wasn't until 1998 that a woman won the Tony Award for Best Director of a Musical: Julie Taymor, for The Lion King.
 That is why the 2021-22 season was special.
 First, for the record number of Black playwrights that have been produced, and secondly, for the number of women directing its productions.
 In fact, that Broadway season was one for the books, with 11 new shows directed by women.

 The momentous 2021-22 season was bookended by works written and directed by women: It began with Pass Over — written by Antoinette Chinonye Nwandu and directed by Danya Taymor (Julie Taymor's niece) — and ended with POTUS, written by Selina Fillinger and directed by Susan Stroman.
-The 2023-24 season is shaping up to be equally historic, with 11 new productions directed by women and counting.
+The 2023-24 season is shaping up to be even more historic, with 14 new productions directed by women and counting.

 But female directors are worth highlighting every season.
-From workplace comedies to tightly choreographed dramas to a musical about the wives of Henry VIII, here are the Broadway shows directed by women you can see now.
+From historical musicals to tightly choreographed dramas to theatrical concerts, here are the Broadway shows directed by women you can see now.

 Get tickets to a Broadway show on New York Theatre Guide.